Posts

 Image

-Puppetry is a mother of folk theatre.
-Since ages , puppetry has been one of the most popular source of entertainment in India .Puppets shows are viewed and liked equally provides mirth to children and adults.
-India , which has a rich history of her creativity, has slowly became a name in the rich timeline of Indian 'natya' with the emergence of this Indian puppetry as a typical visual art form.
-In Indian puppets shows dolls come alive, simulating life and reality whilst giving meaning to the creator’s ideology.
-It is the most sophisticated enactments with boundless possibilities for revolution creativeness.
-As folk theatre themes for puppets shows are mostly based on epics and legends and were part of oral tradition.
-It is with the colossal development of the religious puppetry, puppetry evolved as a medium in epitomizing the epics of Ramayana and Mahabharata .Also stories like Panchatantra tales, Hitopadesh ,moral stories, local myths and legends, the stories from Vikr
+Themes in Indian Puppetry Puppetry is the mother of folk theatre.
+For ages, puppetry has been one of the most popular sources of entertainment in India.
+Puppet shows are viewed and liked equally by children and adults, providing mirth to both.
+India, with its rich history of creativity, has slowly become renowned in the timeline of Indian 'natya' with the emergence of puppetry as a typical visual art form.
+In Indian puppet shows, dolls come alive, simulating life and reality while giving meaning to the creator’s ideology.
+It is one of the most sophisticated enactments with boundless possibilities for creative revolution.

 Image